A Guide to Flagstaff, Arizona: The Grand Canyon’s Gateway

 The Cornish Pasty Company dishes up delicious meat (and veggie) pies to pair with their draft microbrews.
 Its laidback atmosphere makes it a perfect post-hike stop.
 The Lumberyard Brewing Company provides another great casual dining option.
 Their outdoor fire pit keeps you warm on a chilly autumn night, and they’ll keep you happy with their great beer and pub food.

-If you’d prefer a fancier dinner, stop by Criollo Latin Kitchen.
-This contemporary Latin fusion favorite emphasizes sustainably-sourced ingredients.
+If you’d prefer a fancier dinner, stop by Brix.
+This contemporary, local favorite emphasizes sustainably-sourced ingredients.
 Josephine’s Restaurant is another wonderful option.
 With a plant-covered cobblestone patio and an extensive wine list, you can’t go wrong at this American bistro.

 And if you’re looking to cap your night with some drinks, head to Rendezvous on the first floor of the historic Hotel Monte Vista.
 This craft cocktail and coffee bar has the perfect atmosphere to meet with friends or dress up for date night.